OFFICE FOR WOMEN'S CAREERS

 - MD, PhD, or equivalent advanced degree.

-- Candidate must be within 10 years of first full-time faculty appointment at the time the award is initiated, cumulative of all institutions, inside or outside the United States.
+- Candidate must be within 10 years of her first full-time faculty appointment at the time the award is initiated, cumulative of all institutions, inside or outside the United States.

-- Candidate must have an academic appointment at the level of Instructor or Assistant Professor at Harvard Medical School.
+- Candidates must have an academic appointment at the level of Instructor or Assistant Professor at Harvard Medical School.
 If the applicant's academic appointment or promotion is pending, a signed letter from the applicant's Chief must be included with the application.
 The letter should explain the status of the applicant's academic appointment.
 The Instructor or Assistant Professor appointment must be finalized before the Claflin review committee meeting.

 - Primary full-time appointment at MGH.